 - Connor- Lover of hounds (aw!)

 These beautiful dogs have a short lifespan because of their large size.
 They usually live to between six and eight years old.

 - Wolfhounds thrive when they are home with their owners.
-They aren’t outdoor dogs and much prefer the calm and companionship of indoor life.
+They aren’t outdoor dogs and prefer the calm and companionship of indoor life.

 - Irish folk hero Finn MacCumhaill owned 500 wolfhounds because of his status in society!